remino/dress.css/src/pages/dress.css/elements.md

 ### Inert `inert` {#inert}

-Any element with the <code>inert</code> Boolean attribute will have its content appear faded.
+Any element with the `inert` Boolean attribute will have its content appear faded.

 <nav inert><a href="javascript:history.go(-1)">Go Back</a></nav>